Hanjunmin/complex_region/01_complexregion_decomposition/README.md

 | C001-CHA-E01-Pat    | .          |

 > ⚠️ Make sure that the sample IDs in `samlis.txt` match the FASTA filenames in the `FA/` directory (e.g., `C001-CHA-E01-Mat.fa`).
+The assembly index must named as their sample_id and haplotype according to the [PanSN-spec](https://github.com/pangenome/PanSN-spec), This is consistent with the chromosome name in GFA.

 ## Output Data
 The analysis pipeline generates the following output files in the `run/03_model/` directory: